Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-05-02-Boosting_Named_Entity_Recognition_with_Neural_Character_Embeddings.md

 ---

 This is a brief summary of paper for me to study and arrange for [Boosting Named Entity Recognition with Neural Character Embeddings.
 Santos and Guimarães.
-2015 NEWS workshop](https://www.aclweb.org/anthology/W15-3904/) I read and studied.
+NEWS-WS 2015](https://www.aclweb.org/anthology/W15-3904/) I read and studied.
 {% include MathJax.html %}

 This paper is a research ralted to NER tagging and focus on not using the handcrafted fetaures and the output of other NLP tasks such as part-of-speech tagging and text chuncking.